 Stephen’s work includes various forms of ADR.
 He is a CEDR accredited mediator.
 Examples of his relevant work include:

 Stephen has acted as an appointed expert to determine disputes arising under environmental indemnity provisions.

 Stephen has represented a major waste company in an arbitration relating to royalty payments for the import of material to landfill.
-He is currently acting for parties on two major arbitrations relating to commercial agreements involving environmental matters.
+He has acted on major arbitrations relating to commercial agreements involving environmental matters.
 He is a member of the Chartered Institute of Arbitrators and is available for appointment as an arbitrator.

 Stephen acted for a waste disposal authority in a dispute over a PFI waste management contract, which was successfully resolved at mediation.
-He is currently acting for another local authority on a regulatory dispute which is going to mediation.
+He has also acted for local authorities on regulatory disputes which have been mediated.

 Stephen has advised the Mayor of London and Transport for London on numerous issues relating to air quality including the introduction of various charging schemes and the Ultra Low Emissions Zone.
 He acted for the Mayor in the successful challenge brought by ClientEarth against the Government’s plan for reducing nitrogen dioxide levels, and has also advised on the air quality issues of Heathrow expansion.